 A person who has endured long-term stress, anxiety & oppression in an abusive environment but has learned to bottle it up or has shut down, will always display subtle physical indicators.
 Some of these are consistently scratching or touching a particular body part, chewing on the lip/corner of mouth or repeated movements of some type.

-- playing with the bit, scratching the cannon or other body parts repeatedly
+- playing with the bit, scratching the cannon or other body parts repeatedly, self-mutilation

 - cribbing, weaving, wind-sucking, repeatedly biting body parts